 FOAM INSULATION BENEFITS

-Foam Insulation Benefits
+Spray Foam Insulation Benefits

-Sprayed polyurethane foam has an aged R-value of approximately 6.0 per 1 inch thickness (depending on the particular formulation and application, higher values have been achieved), enabling it to provide more thermal resistance with less material than any other type of commercial insulation material.
+Sprayed polyurethane foam (SPF) insulation has an aged R-value of approximately 6.9 per 1 inch thickness (depending on the particular formulation and application, higher values have been achieved), enabling it to provide more thermal resistance with less material than any other type of commercial insulation material.
 SPF systems are frequently used to insulate and protect a wide variety of residential, commercial, and industrial buildings.

 Prevents Air, Moisture and Gas Infiltration

 Studies have shown that as much as 40% of a building’s total energy loss is due to air infiltration.
-Traditional fiberglass insulation is only stapled, or placed into the wall cavities and does not seal the stud and wall cavities from end to end, or top to bottom.
+Traditional fiberglass insulation is only stapled or placed into the wall cavities and does not seal the stud and wall cavities from end to end, or top to bottom.
 Air infiltration can pass through these gaps, making it far less efficient than SPF.
 SPF not only adheres to, but forms to the walls and floors to create a tight seal and insulating barrier that stops this air leakage.
-SPF also boasts the highest R-value per inch than any other commercial material, (upwards of R-7.0, compared with Fiberglass at R-3.5) making your home more comfortable and less expensive to heat in the winter, and cool in the summer.
+SPF also boasts the highest R-value per inch than any other commercial material, (upwards of R-6.9, compared with Fiberglass at R-3.5 at best) making your home more comfortable and less expensive to heat in the winter, and cool in the summer.

-R.O.I. – Return on Investment
+ROI – Return on Investment

 The initial investment of spray foam insulation is higher than other insulation types such as fiberglass.
 Spray foam insulation that is included into a new home build can return the initial cost back to the homeowner within three to seven years on average.
 There are some fluctuations depending on the climate zone.